Perks of Doing Business in Edinburg

 Incentive requests are considered for projects (business startup, relocation, or expansion) on a case-by-case basis.
 Eligibility criteria include:

 The project must be located in Edinburg’s city limits.
 Please verify here.

-An incentive application must be submitted before a project is started.
+An intake form must be submitted before a project is started.

 Applicants must certify that they are equal opportunity employers and agree that they shall not discriminate in hiring and employment because of race, color, national origin, religion, sex, age, disability, or marital status and that they shall comply with all federal, state and local equal opportunity policies and laws to insure non-discrimination.

 Creating quality jobs: full-time, with benefits, paying $15 per hour or more.

 Growing the commercial tax base (100% residential projects are generally not considered).

 Achieving a net positive return on investment for the City and taxpayers.